-and examining providers.15 The section allows "either party" to introduce such evidence16 but, in practical terms, a plaintiff is much more likely to take advantage of this expanded language.
-It is much harder for a defendant to get a report or statement from a plaintiff's treating or examining provider.17 The section still requires that a party give ten days' notice of its intent to introduce such evidence and the statement must be accompanied by (or contained within) a records custodian affidavit or a sworn declaration confirming that: (1) the provider examined the plaintiff; (2) the "information contained in the report or statement is true and accurate and fully descriptive as to the nature and extent of the injury"; and (3) the identified cost are "true and accurate."
-18
+lows for the introduction of a "report or statement" from treating and examining providers.
+The section allows "either party" to introduce such evidence the but, in practical terms, a plaintiff is much more likely to take advantage of this expanded language.
+It is much harder for a defendant to get a report or statement from a plaintiff's treating or examining provider.
+The section still requires that a party give ten days' notice of its intent to introduce such evidence and the statement must be accompanied by (or contained within) a records custodian affidavit or a sworn declaration confirming that: (1) the provider examined the plaintiff; (2) the "information contained in the report or statement is true and accurate and fully descriptive as to the nature and extent of the injury"; and (3) the identified cost are "true and accurate."
+The section still require the statement is true and accurate.
+The injury are true and accurate.